June 16, 2009

 Gentleness is an inconspicuous and private thing.
 It’s hard to describe exactly what you have received when you’ve been its beneficiary.
 One wouldn’t want to live in a world governed by gentleness, but to live in a world short of it is like living in a city without trees.

 Gentleness is feminine.
-A woman who has never expressed her powers of tenderness has not fully lived.
+A woman who has never expressed at least some of her powers of tenderness has not fully lived.
 It’s as if she had never walked.
-Gentleness is both inborn and acquired.
+Gentleness, which I myself have by no means mastered, is both inborn and acquired.
 It can be unlearned and erased.
 If one lives in a culture that prizes only assertiveness and energy, one may lose the essential thing.
 Gentleness is low-wattage.
 With a surge of power, its filaments break.

 Behind the achievements of civilization – the masterpieces, the monuments, the battles, the great works of thought – the hidden influence of the right sort of gentleness lives.
 It’s unrecorded.
 It never has received public acclaim and never will.
-Here is something most apparent when it’s gone.
+Here is something that is perhaps most apparent when it’s gone.

 Posted by Laura Wood in Uncategorized